Chi Square Distribution

 - Define the Chi Square distribution in terms of squared normal deviates

-- How does the shape of the Chi Square distribution change its degrees
+- Describe how the shape of the Chi Square distribution changes as its degrees

 of the sum of squared standard normal deviates.
 The degrees

 of freedom of the distribution is equal to the number of standard

 normal deviates being summed.
 Therefore, Chi Square with one degree

 simply the distribution of a single normal deviate squared.
 The

 area of a Chi Square distribution below 4 is the same as the area